Simple Logo Design Explained

 If you are in the market for a tastefully simple logo, you are actually in luck.
 The stripped-down approach is a huge trend in the design world at the moment.
 It is especially important if you are trying to reach Generation Y. Millennials love something simple and streamlined.
 It holds their attention better and it stays in their memories, which makes it easier for you to create a logo that will actually become fashionable.

 Many brands such as Google, Yahoo, and eBay have cool, simple logos composed solely of their company names.
 They are simply distinctive because of the color or typography.
 Others focus primarily on symbols, using little or no typography at all.
 You instantly recognize the logos for Apple, Kate Spade, and Chanel, for instance.

 All of these logos are iconic.
 Even if you do not own an iPhone or have never worn a pair of earrings with interlocking Cs, you know what brands they represent.
 You might not use eBay or Etsy, but you know what their logos look like.
 The stripped-down, polished look has always been popular, but this paradigm is once again becoming in-vogue in the world of design.
 Thus, there probably has never been a better time to go with a simple text logo or a tasteful graphic.

 Color Me Uncomplicated

-Colors always play a big part in logo design.
-When you want simple logo design inspiration, however, you have to make your palette pack a punch.
+Colors always play a big part in design.
+When you want simple logo inspiration, however, you have to make your palette pack a punch.
 You probably do not want to choose a lot of complicated color schemes.
 You do not necessarily have to go with full-on primary palettes, like Google and eBay.
 They have certainly had plenty of luck with primary colors, but that does not mean those colors are right for you.
 Still, as long as you pay attention to the psychology of certain colors, your logo will look flawless.
 Just remember these suggestions: